 History of Dane County Dog Parks

 Dane County was one of the first park systems in the United States to develop designated off-leash pet exercise areas.
 In 1991, Parks Director Ken Lepine received many complaints about park users letting their dogs roam free, despite a county ordinance requiring them to be restrained by a 6-foot leash.
 It became obvious that there was a growing need for areas where people could let their dogs run free without impacting other park users.
-In response, the Dane County Park Commission established a Dog Advisory Committee to provide recommendations on potential off-leash sites, new rules and regulations and funding sources for these new areas.
+In response, the Dane County Park Commission established a Dog Advisory Committee to provide recommendations on potential off-leash sites, including new rules and regulations and funding sources for these new areas.

 Despite these challenges, the Committee recommended the creation of a new ‘Pet Exercise Areas’ program and developed recommendations and protocols that were approved by the Park Commission in 1993.
-Everything for this program had to be developed from scratch: rules, protocols, signage, site evaluation and even dog waste bags and waste removal techniques since these were not widely available at the time.
+Everything for this program had to be developed from scratch, including: rules, protocols, signage, site evaluation and even dog waste bags and waste removal techniques since these were not widely available at the time.

 The dog park program has been tremendously successful and the dog parks are some of the busiest parks in the county.
-We now know that the dog parks provide an incredible health and social benefits for park users and their canine companions.
+We now know that dog parks provide incredible health and social benefits for park users and their canine companions.
 Currently, Dane County has seven off-leash dog parks, totaling 229 acres, each with its own unique features and terrain.
-Learn more about each of these on our Dogs in Parks page.